tombly/bitably/README.md

 az acr build --registry $acr_name --image bitably-api .
 ```

-You can verify that the API is up-and-running by hitting the `ping` endpoint in a browser.
+You can verify that the API is up-and-running (and warm it up) by hitting the `ping` endpoint in a browser.
 The following command will give you the full URL.
 If you run into any issues, check out the Log Stream in the app service via the portal.

 ``` bash
 echo https://$app_name.azurewebsites.net/ping